FlexXBeamline/ssx-dials/README.md

 After running multiplex, carefully inspect the html reports.

+If all is well, use the mtz files in the multiplex folder to solve the structure.

 ## General advice

 It may be necessary to go back to earlier steps in data processing (for instance, imposing space group during indexing).
 To avoid cluttering your directory, I recommend making new directories every time you change something.